 all except a few square metres.
 These should be excavated with

 a minimum 15 cm of topsoil removed.
-This clearance should be
+This search and clearance should be

 done as a priority in order to rebuild local confidence in [the